lehoangan2906/neovim-setup-for-python-development/README.md

 ---

 ## 1. Install Neovim and Dependencies
-Ensure you have Neovim installed.
+Ensure you have Neovim installed (better use the version above 0.9).
 If not, install it using:

 ```bash
 brew install neovim     # macOS